elieserme/hackintosh/README.md

 		<string>USBPorts.kext</string>
 	</dict>
 ```

 ### 2nd Ethernet Port

+> **IMPORTANT!** Due to some instabilty on _SmallTreeIntel82576.kext_ I decided to disable it and not use the 2nd ethernet port on this motherboard.
+Please make tests using it on your config.

 Gigabyte Z370N WIFI **has two gigabit ethernet ports**.
 By default, only Intel i219 is enabled in **`config.plist`** but you can activate the second port _(Intel i211)_ by enable **`SmallTreeIntel82576.kext`** in your **`config.plist`**: